iliassioutis/iliassioutis.github.io/clinical-validation.md

 2. Review the included folder structure (`scripts/`, `data/`).
 3. Run scripts from the `scripts/` folder using Python 3 (requirements depend on the script).

-If you have questions or would like a walkthrough, feel free to contact me.
+If you have questions or would like a walkthrough, I’m happy to help.

 ---